DanLugoDev/ssignal/README.md

 # ssignal

 Short for sane-signal or simple-signal.
-For more complex examples refer to the test file.
-Install the pre-release ESLint vscode extension for it to correctly work.

 ```ts
 import * as ss from 'ssignal'